Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Yes, by uploading it to our Electronic Dropbox.

-The Department will be open for in-person filing by appointment only.
-Appointments are available Monday through Friday from 8:30 AM – 4:00 PM.
+The Department is open for in-person filing by appointment only.
+Appointments are available Monday through Friday from 8:30 AM – 3:45 PM.
 You can schedule an appointment online, or call us at 937-748-9701.

 Provide us with your W-2’s, a copy of the first page of your Federal Form 1040, and any of the following Federal Schedules/Forms you may have filed: Schedule C, Schedule E, Form 4797, Schedule F. We’ll prepare the return and send it to you for review and signature.
 You can submit your documents to us one of three ways:(1) Via mail to Springboro Income Tax Department, 320 W Central Ave, Springboro, OH 45066(2) Via a physical drop box at the City Building.
 One is located in the parking lot of the City Building (near the library); the other is located in the City Building entry way.(3) By uploading your forms to our Electronic Dropbox

 Please be sure to include contact information with your request so that we can follow-up with you if we have questions.

 Please call our department at 937-748-9701 Monday through Friday from 8 AM - 4:30 PM.
 If a staff member is not immediately available, someone from the department will typically get back to you the same business day.